hivecom/hivecom.net/README.md

 npm run dev
 ```

-To additionally have access to a local Supabase instance, you can run the following to start/ stop that instance.
+To additionally have access to a local Supabase instance, you can run the following to start/stop that instance.

 ```bash
 npm run supabase:[start/stop]
 ```

+Once you have the Supabase instance running, you can access the admin panel at `http://localhost:54323`.

 ## Production